Rare disease research

 Importantly, we know that more than 80% of rare diseases are caused by faulty genes.
 Insights from investigations of rare disease can also help improve understanding of more-common conditions.

 With advances in analysing and interpreting genomic data we are uncovering new genes for rare previously undiagnosed conditions.
 Each one of these provides an opportunity to improve our understanding of disease mechanisms.
 Importantly, our discoveries will allow a precise genetic diagnosis for a greater number of children affected by the conditions we are investigating, and help inform better clinical management.

 A crucial component of success in rare-disease research is establishing strong connections with doctors and the patient community.
 Therefore, we are also very interested in biobanks and registries of rare diseases which we can collaboratively participate with.
 We also routinely share our knowledge of genotype-phenotype on databases such as ClinVar to aid the wider medical genetics community.

 GENES AND DISEASE

-As a result of cultural, historical, regional, and socio-economic factors many of the rare disease families recruited in the study are consanguineous (have a high degree of relatedness), and therefore offspring have elevated stretches of homozygosity (i.e. identical stretches of DNA sequence inherited from both the mother and the father).
+As a result of cultural, historical, regional, and socio-economic factors many of the rare disease families recruited in the study are consanguineous (have a high degree of relatedness).
+This means that affected children have elevated stretches of homozygosity (i.e. identical stretches of DNA sequence inherited from both the mother and the father).
 The autozygous stretches within their genome can harbour loss of function (LoF) mutations which lead to complete inactivation or dysfunction of genes.
-Studying consanguineous offspring with clinical phenotypes has been shown to be very useful for identifying disease causal mutations, and the population as a whole can speed up the characterisation of novel gene functions as well as indicating nonessential genes and/or regions in the human genome.
+Studying these families can be very useful for identifying disease causing mutations, and the population as a whole can speed up the characterisation of novel gene functions as well as indicating nonessential genes and/or regions in the human genome.
 Importantly, the findings from these families is of relevance to populations from all ethnicities.

 Arrhythmias (abnormal heart rhythms) are experienced by more than 2 million people a year in the UK.
 The heart's rhythm is controlled by electrical signals.
 It may beat too slowly, too quickly, or irregularly.
 Most people with an abnormal heart rhythm can lead a normal life if it is properly diagnosed.